eclipse-tractusx/tractusx-edc/docs/development/decision-records/2024-03-05_token_refresh/README.md

   data plane management API to renew the access token.
 - Request data directly and handle access token renewal using OAuth 2 directly.

-To support refresh token renewal, an DIM specific extension will be added that requests the authentication JWT to be signed using a key managed by DIM.
+To support refresh token renewal, a DIM specific extension will be added that requests the authentication JWT to be signed using a key managed by DIM.
 This extension can use the same DIM API as the IATP extension.